-Eclipse Digital Solutions was proud to be named Integrator of the Year at the Security and Fire Excellence Awards 2018.
+Eclipse Digital Solutions were proud to be named Integrator of the Year at the Security and Fire Excellence Awards 2018.

-Our winning submission to the judging panel focused on the upgrade of a fully integrated security system at Les Nicolles prison in Guernsey.
+Our winning submission to the judging panel focused on the upgrade of a fully integrated security system at Les Nicolles prison on the island of Guernsey.

 The system comprises a perimeter fence with perimeter intrusion detection system, IP-based CCTV, security lighting, cell call and a fire alarm system.